Nine myths about drinking distilled water

 Drinking distilled water for a long time may kill you.

-Can distilled water kill you?
+The FACTS: Can distilled water kill you?
 No it cannot.
 Some say that drinking distilled water alone, for a long period of time can kill you due to the lack of minerals in distilled water.
-Firstly, you can't just drink water to survive, you need food.
+Firstly, you cannot just drink water to survive, you need food.
 No water, not even mineral water such as Evian, has enough minerals to provide what our body needs.
 To get enough Sodium from Evian, you would need to drink 882 litres a day.
 You can get the vitamins and minerals from your daily diet.
 Read more about minerals and distilled water here.

 William Fryer MA Oxon